Monday, June 24, 2019

 International Election Observation - Ukraine

-In the past four weeks I have had the honor to participate as an international election observer as a member of the NDI delegation to Ukraine.
-The initial election on was held on Sunday, March 31 with 39 candidates running for President.
-After arriving in Kiev, I spent the first four days with the delegation reviewing protocols and procedures for election observers as well as participating in meetings with journalists and other notable Ukrainians who provided indepth awareness of the party system and candidate profiles.
+Over the past four weeks, I had the honor of serving as an international election observer as part of the NDI delegation to Ukraine.
+The first round of the presidential election took place on Sunday, March 31, with an extraordinary 39 candidates on the ballot.
+After arriving in Kyiv, our delegation spent four intensive days reviewing observer protocols and procedures, meeting with journalists, and engaging with prominent Ukrainian leaders who provided deep insight into the country’s political landscape, party dynamics, and candidate profiles.

 Wednesday, June 20, 2018